No relationship between “Pit” and ADHD: New research findings

 What did other research show?

-Prior research studies suggested that there might be a relationship between the use of oxytocin and the development of ADHD in the children exposed in utero (in the womb) during labor and delivery.
+Prior research studies suggested that there might be a relationship between the use of oxytocin and the development of ADHD in children exposed in utero (in the womb) during labor and delivery.
 But the findings of those studies were based on small numbers of participants.
 These studies recommended that a larger study was needed to confirm or deny their findings.

 Why is this study better?